End Stage Renal Disease – What can be done?

 Children also suffer from ESRD.
 In this patient population, the most common causes of Renal failure are Obstructive Nephropathy (conditions causing obstruction to urinary flow that subsequently results in impaired kidney function), Reflux Nephropathy (impaired kidney function resulting from backflow of urine from This three accounturinary bladder into the kidneys and Chronic Glomerulonephritis.
 These three accounts for 75% of cases of ESRD.

 The options include Maintenance Hemodialysis (MHD), Continuous Ambulatory Peritoneal Dialysis (CAPD), and renal transplantation.

 Only 10% of new ESRD patients undergo one of these treatment options; 69% undergo MHD, 15% CAPD and 16% RT.
 Cost of dialysis per month could sometimes amount to the entire family income per month or even more than that.

 Most of the kidney diseases in children are due to common treatable causes.
 The main advantage in a child’s kidney is that as a growing kidney, it has got the capacity to recover if timely treatment is administered.
 Whereas an adult kidney in which the process of damage had commenced in early childhood, but went undiagnosed, can succumb to an irreversible damage.

-That an adult kidney (either from a living or cadaver donor) can be transplanted to a child who has suffered irreversible Kidney damage due to ESRD.
+That an adult kidney (either from a living or cadaver donor) can be transplanted to a child the who has suffered irreversible Kidney damage due to ESRD.
 A girl child who undergoes a kidney transplant can have a normal growth phase, including menarche- the onset of menstrual cycles.